 Here in Cambodia, if you order a larb at a street food eatery you’ll find a caddy of condiments on the table, such as sugar, fish sauce, chilli sauce, and limes, so individuals can adjust the balance of flavours to their liking.
 If you over-do the chillies, highly recommend adding a little of each.

-When it comes to fish sauce, as usual we recommend using Thai fish sauce with Thai food, Cambodian fish sauce with Cambodian food, Vietnamese fish sauce with Vietnamese sauce, etc, so for this Thai larb gai recipe, we recommend Megachef, which we like as it’s consistent in quality, not over-salty, and widely available outside Southeast Asia.
+When it comes to fish sauce, as usual we recommend using Thai fish sauce with Thai food, Cambodian fish sauce with Cambodian food, Vietnamese fish sauce with Vietnamese sauce, etc, so for this Thai larb gai recipe, we recommend the Thai fish sauce by Megachef, which we like as it’s consistent in quality, not over-salty, and widely available outside Southeast Asia.

 After transferring the larb to a serving plate, sprinkle on some toasted rice, either toasted rice powder or ground roasted rice called khao khua in Thai.
-Be generous with the fresh fragrant herbs and serve plenty of fresh crunchy vegetables on the side, such as cucumbers, green beans, and cabbage, which are traditionally used as a vehicle for eating the salad.
+Be generous with the fresh fragrant herbs and serve plenty of crunchy vegetables on the side, such as cucumbers, green beans, and cabbage, which can be used as a vehicle for eating the salad.

 Thai Larb Gai Recipe